H4ss/vulture_research/README.md

 # Project Research Environment Setup

-This guide outlines the setup of a Docker-based "malware" research environment, featuring Ubuntu 18.04 containers equipped with network scanning tools such as nmap.
+This guide outlines the setup of a Docker-based "malware" research environment, featuring Ubuntu 18.04.
 This environment facilitates the study of malware behavior and network vulnerabilities in a controlled and isolated setting.

 # Prerequisites